 - What action do I want the viewer to take after watching the video?

-- In what context will the viewer watch the video?
+- In what context where will the viewer watch the video?
 Will it be featured on my company’s homepage?
-In a pre-roll ad?
-Used on a landing page?
+On social media?
+Seen at an event?

 - How will I determine if the video is successful?
 What are the key performance indicators?